 After almost 2 months of travelling from busy SINGAPORE, over paradise COOK ISLANDS, hopping the wonderful YASAWA islands on FIJI and exploring volcanos and ancient tribes on TANNA in Vanuatu, we were facing THE LAST COUPLE OF WEEKS of our trip.
 And for that we chose this amazing island in Vanuatu.
 Which quite unexpectedly turned out to be one of the HIGHLIGHTS of our trip.

-Places: Luganville, Million dollar point, Port Olry, Champagne beach, Nanda blue hole
+Places: Luganville, Million dollar point, Port Olry, Champagne beach, blue holes

 How: plane, boats taxi